MicrosoftDocs/well-architected/well-architected/scalability/optimize-sustain.md

 ### For operational cost management purposes

-Identify right size opportunities by reviewing your current resource utilization and performance requirements across the environment.
+Review your environment's current resource utilization and performance requirements.
 Then, identify resources that have remained underutilized (generally more than 90 days).
 Also, right-size provisioned SKUs by modifying underutilized resources to use the smallest instance or SKU that can support the performance requirements of each resource.
 Finally, right-size redundancy.
 If the resource doesn't require a high degree of redundancy, remove geo-redundant storage.

 For other best practices, see [Operational cost management best practices](/azure/cloud-adoption-framework/govern/cost-management/best-practices#operational-cost-management-best-practices).

-### Right-size VMs

-When considering costing and sizing resources hosted in Azure, right-sizing VMs is a best practice.
-Choosing the right storage type for data can save your organization several thousands of dollars every month.
-Microsoft offers many options when you deploy Azure VMs to support workloads.
-Each VM type has specific features and different combinations of CPU, memory, and disks.

-To learn more about VM types, see [Best practice: Right-size VMs](/azure/cloud-adoption-framework/govern/cost-management/best-practices#best-practice-right-size-vms).

 ## Remove antipatterns